A study of path measures based on second-order Hamilton--Jacobi equations and their applications in stochastic

-We recall the derivation of the Onsager--Machlup (OM) functional from the problem of maximum a posteriori estimators, following the exposition in \cite{dashti2013map}.
+We recall a derivation of the Onsager--Machlup (OM) functional from the problem of maximum a posteriori estimators, following the exposition in \cite{dashti2013map}.
 The Onsager--Machlup functional $\mathrm{OM}_{\Phi^\e}: \mathcal{C}^{d,T} \to \R$ associated with the functional $\Phi^\e$ is defined by

-\begin{Assu} For each $\e>0$, $\Phi^\e$ is locally Lipschitz continuous, i.e., for every $r > 0$, there exists $L = L(\e,r)>0$ such that, for all $\omega_1, \omega_2 \in \mathcal{C}^{d,T}$ with $\|\omega_1\|_T, \|\omega_2\|_T < r$,
+\begin{Assu} For each $\e>0$, $\Phi^\e$ is locally Lipschitz continuous, i.e., for every $r > 0$, there exists $M = M(\e,r)>0$ such that, for all $\omega_1, \omega_2 \in \mathcal{C}^{d,T}$ with $\|\omega_1\|_T, \|\omega_2\|_T < r$,

 \end{Assu}